Hardy Boyz: History

-Independent circuit (1993–1998)
+Early years (1995–1998)

-The brothers formed a tag team in 1993 after Jeff's debut in the Trampoline Wrestling Federation (TWF).
+The brothers formed a tag team in 1995 after Jeff's debut in the Trampoline Wrestling Federation (TWF).
 The promotion went by several names, and it was modernized in 1997 as the Organization of Modern Extreme Grappling Arts (OMEGA).
 The duo worked in several independent promotions throughout North Carolina, holding the OMEGA Tag Team Championship and NWA 2000 Tag Team Championship.
+They had their first record tag team for Smoky Mountain Wrestling in July 1995.

+Their first match as a team in the WWF was against The New Rockers on May 28, 1996 for the June 15 episode of WWF Superstars.
+Later on they wrestled against Smoking Gunns, Harris Twins, The Headbangers, and Kurrgan in a handicap match.

 World Wrestling Federation/Entertainment (1998–2009)

 Rise to popularity (1998–1999)

-Originally the brothers competed in the World Wrestling Federation (WWF) as jobbers—wrestlers who consistently lose to make their opponents look stronger – both in singles and tag team competition.
-After being signed to a contract in 1998, they were trained by Dory Funk, Jr. in his Funkin' Dojo.

-The Hardy Boyz started their run as a popular tag team with a win over Kaientai (Men's Teioh and Shoichi Funaki) on the September 27, 1998 episode of Sunday Night Heat.
+After being signed to a contract in 1998, they were trained by Dory Funk, Jr. in his Funkin' Dojo.The Hardy Boyz started their run as a popular tag team with a win over Kaientai (Men's Teioh and Shoichi Funaki) on the September 27 episode of Sunday Night Heat.
 Soon after their Sunday Night Heat win, they built up a fan base following through their high-flying tag team tactics.
 They started to become serious contenders for the Tag Team Championship after they became managed by Michael Hayes, formerly a member of The Fabulous Freebirds.
-On the June 29, 1999, episode of Raw Is War (aired July 5), they defeated The Acolytes (Faarooq and Bradshaw) to win their first WWF Tag Team Championship, but they re-lost the title to The Acolytes a little less than a month later at Fully Loaded.
+On the July 5, 1999 episode of Raw Is War, they defeated The Acolytes (Faarooq and Bradshaw) to win their first WWF Tag Team Championship, but they re-lost the title to The Acolytes a little less than a month later at Fully Loaded on July 25.

-They eventually dumped Hayes as their manager in August 1999, becoming villains and briefly associating themselves with Gangrel as part of The New Brood.
-After winning a series of matches against the team of Edge and Christian—dubbed the Terri Invitational Tournament—they won the services of Terri Runnels as their manager by winning the first ever tag team ladder match at No Mercy, and then dumped Gangrel the next night becoming faces.
+They eventually dumped Hayes as their manager in August, becoming villains and briefly associating themselves with Gangrel as part of The New Brood.
+After winning a series of matches against the team of Edge and Christian—dubbed the Terri Invitational Tournament—they won the services of Terri Runnels as their manager by winning the first ever tag team ladder match at No Mercy on October 17, and then dumped Gangrel the next night becoming faces.
 The fans also gave both teams a standing ovation the next night on Raw Is War.
 This began an over two year rivalry between the Hardy Boyz and the team of Edge and Christian.
 During this time, they also gained notoriety as a faction with Lita.